 The diving sites in the BVI are mainly focused on coral reefs or wrecks; be it shipwreck or, in the case of Coral Gardens, an old plane wreck.
 Preservation is the key to maintaining the reefs, and as long as they are looked after we will be able to explore the wonders that lie beneath the shimmering ocean.
 That is why there are floating platforms on which boats can moor, as dropping anchor is prohibited in the interest of preventing damage to the environment.

-None of the sites in the BVI really go beyond 100ft (30m) in depth, but that doesn’t mean you won’t see anything exciting, as the reefs are teaming with nurse sharks and moray eels lurking in the shadows, casting a watchful eye over the colourful flashes and splashes of rainbow fish, angel fish and little, tiny seahorses.
-Turtles are also an incredibly common sighting amongst the interwoven plethora of colour that constitutes the coral reef.
+None of the sites in the BVI really go beyond 100ft (30m) in depth, but that doesn’t mean you won’t see anything exciting, as the reefs are teaming with nurse sharks and moray eels lurking in the shadows, casting a watchful eye over the colorful flashes and splashes of rainbow fish, angelfish and little, tiny seahorses.
+Turtles are also an incredibly common sighting amongst the interwoven plethora of color that constitutes the coral reef.

 If you’ve ever been tempted to give SCUBA a go, I really would recommend it.
 There is no feeling, in my opinion, quite like jumping off of a boat and being completely submerged into a world of tranquillity, naïve to the world up above.
 With nothing but the occasional sound of bubbles and your own breathing; diving is the time to relax, take

 in the sights and give yourself over to the feeling of weightlessness.